lume/lume/packages/lume/docs/notes.md

 # Miscellaneous Notes

-- WebGL rendering is currently in "experimental" mode because the API isn't entirely finished, though many parts of it are stable.
-  - This requires the `webgl="true"` attribute on root Scene elements, otherwise only CSS3D rendering is enabled by default.
-- CSS3D rendering is stable.
 - WebGL rendering is currently powered by [Three.js](https://threejs.org).
 All elements have a `.three` property that you can access if you want to do custom things with the Three.js parts.